 FAQ

 Yes, Matomo can replace GA4.
-Matomo is a powerful web analytics platform that offers many of the same features as Google Analytics, such as tracking website traffic, user behavior, and conversion rates.
+Matomo is a powerful web analytics platform that offers many of the same features as Google Analytics, such as tracking website traffic, user behaviour, and conversion rates.
 Unlike Google Analytics, Matomo is an open-source solution that gives you full control over your data, ensuring privacy and compliance with data protection regulations like GDPR.
+As a result, some organisations are migrating from GA4 to Matomo Analytics.

 To get started with Matomo, you can either host it yourself or use Matomo Cloud.
 For self-hosting, you’ll need to download the software from Matomo’s official website, install it on your server, and follow the setup instructions.
 If you prefer a managed solution, you can sign up for Matomo Cloud, where everything is hosted and managed for you.
 After installation or registration, you can integrate Matomo with your website by adding the tracking code to your site’s pages